raymondworkshop/old.myblog/_posts/diary/2020-01-03-daily-review.md

   * review my priorities
   * TODO

+#### 2020-08-17
+  * getup around 10pm, breakfast and lunch at MCD, mixian for dinner
+    - don't wanna get up, and do the exercises actually
+    - NOT GOOD

+  * surf online at night

+  * good
+    - finish python config on spacemacs
+      + great to list the priorities each morning
+    - my hk stocks begin to rise a bit
+      + although I lose less money
+      + TODO - am i a good investor?

+  * toimprove
+    - maybe a bit later, but you have to do exercises on moring
+      + maybe 8pm?
+    - list the priorities each morning
+    - language improvement
+      + english
+    - job searching

 #### 2020-08-16
   * **priorities** are the most important part of productivity
     - review your priorities